KochuginKirill/ITOG_work/README.md

 * user enters number of array elements
 * user enters each array element
 * program checks each element
-* if element is 3 or les chars it is pu in a new otputAraay
+* if element is 3 or les chars it is put in a new otputArray
 * print outputArray